Formation of Polymeric Foams from Aqueous Foams Stabilized Using a Polymerizable Surfactant

 Journal of Applied Polymer Science

 Cheung, Michael, "Formation of Polymeric Foams from Aqueous Foams Stabilized Using a Polymerizable Surfactant" (1993).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 327.